apache/flink-cdc/docs/content/docs/connectors/legacy-flink-cdc-sources/oceanbase-cdc.md

     mysql> show parameters like 'obconfig_url';
     ```

 5. Setup OceanBase LogProxy.
-For users of OceanBase Community Edition, you can follow the [quick start](https://github.com/oceanbase/oblogproxy#getting-started).
+For users of OceanBase Community Edition, you can follow the [docs (Chinese)](https://www.oceanbase.com/docs/community-oblogproxy-doc-1000000000531984).

 How to create a OceanBase CDC table
 ----------------